Did you know that San Diego is home to part of California’s largest State Park?

 Pro Tip: If there are any upcoming meteor showers scheduled for Southern California, book your trip in advance and get ready to be awestruck.

-Anza-Borrego Desert State Park remains one of the few places left in the U.S. where you can park your car on the side of the road, walk in and pretty much pitch a tent wherever you want without reservations or fees required.
+Anza-Borrego Desert State Park remains one of the few places left in the United States where you can park your car on the side of the road, walk in and pretty much pitch a tent wherever you want without reservations or fees required.

 The Park asks that you keep any fires in a metal container and leave no trace behind (e.g., take your trash with you).
-Also, if you bring Fido, make sure he’s on a leash no longer than six feet and stays only on the dirt roads, for safety reasons.
+Also, if you bring your pet, they must be on a leash no longer than six feet and is not permitted on hiking trails.

 Several developed campgrounds offer more structure and amenities.
 You may also reserve campsites online.